Prince Albert Victor, Duke of Clarence and Avondale: Education

-Separating the brothers for the remainder of their education was considered, but Dalton advised the Prince of Wales against splitting them up as "Prince Albert Victor requires the stimulus of Prince George's company to induce him to work at all."
-In 1877, the two boys were sent to the Royal Navy's training ship, HMS Britannia.
-They began their studies there two months behind the other cadets as Albert Victor contracted typhoid fever, for which he was treated by Sir William Gull.
+Separating the brothers for the remainder of their education was considered, but Dalton advised against it, arguing that "Prince Albert Victor requires the stimulus of Prince George's company to induce him to work at all."
+In 1877, the boys were sent to the Royal Navy's training ship, HMS Britannia.
+They began their studies there two months behind the other cadets because Albert Victor contracted typhoid fever, for which he was treated by Sir William Gull.
 Dalton accompanied them as chaplain to the ship.

-In 1879, after a great deal of discussion between the Queen, the Prince of Wales, their households and the Government, the royal brothers were sent as naval cadets on a three-year world tour aboard HMS Bacchante.
-Albert Victor was rated midshipman on his sixteenth birthday.
-They toured the British Empire, accompanied by Dalton, visiting the Americas, the Falkland Islands, South Africa, Australia, Fiji, the Far East, Singapore, Ceylon, Aden, Egypt, the Holy Land and Greece.
+In 1879, after discussion between the Queen, the Prince of Wales, their households, and the Government, the brothers were sent as naval cadets on a three-year world tour aboard HMS Bacchante.
+Albert Victor was rated midshipman on his 16th birthday.
+They toured the British Empire, accompanied by Dalton, visiting the Americas, the Falkland Islands, South Africa, Australia, Fiji, the Far East, Singapore, Ceylon, Aden, Egypt, the Holy Land, and Greece.
 They acquired tattoos in Japan.
-By the time they returned to Britain, Albert Victor was eighteen.
+By the time they returned to Britain, Albert Victor was 18.

-The brothers were parted in 1883; George continued in the navy and Albert Victor attended Trinity College, Cambridge.
-At Bachelor's Cottage, Sandringham, Albert Victor was expected to cram before arriving at university in the company of Dalton, a French instructor Monsieur Hua, and a newly chosen tutor/companion, James Kenneth Stephen.
-Some biographers have said that Stephen was a misogynist, although this has recently been questioned, and he may have felt emotionally attached to Albert Victor, but whether or not his feelings were overtly homosexual is open to question.
-Stephen was initially optimistic about tutoring the prince, but by the time the party were to move to Cambridge had concluded, "I do not think he can possibly derive much benefit from attending lectures at Cambridge ...
+The brothers were separated in 1883: George remained in the navy, while Albert Victor entered Trinity College, Cambridge.
+Before arriving at the university, he was expected to cram at Bachelor's Cottage, Sandringham, under the supervision of Dalton, a French instructor, Monsieur Hua, and a newly appointed tutor and companion, James Kenneth Stephen.
+Some biographers have described Stephen as a misogynist, though this has been questioned, and he may have felt emotionally attached to Albert Victor; whether his feelings were overtly homosexual is uncertain.
+Stephen was initially optimistic about tutoring the prince, but by the time the party was due to move to Cambridge he had concluded, "I do not think he can possibly derive much benefit from attending lectures at Cambridge ...
 He hardly knows the meaning of the words to read".